 Tara Libert, Co-founder and Executive Director

 Before co-founding Free Minds Book Club & Writing Workshop in 2002, Tara worked as a radio and television news and documentary producer for twelve years.
 After producing many features on the US criminal justice system, showcasing such topics such as the death penalty, prison overcrowding and juvenile justice reform she was drawn to direct service.
 Tara began volunteering with Georgetown University’s Family Literacy Program, tutoring incarcerated parents at the District of Columbia jail.
 She is trained as a tutor with the Literacy Volunteers of America and a mediator with The Conflict Resolution Center of Montgomery County, MD.
 Tara trained at the Freedom Writer’s Institute and her writing has been included in Teaching Hope: Stories from the Freedom Writer Teachers (www.freedomwritersfoundation.org).
 She is also a certified Kundalini Y.O.G.A. for Youth Teacher.
-She won the Linowes Award for “unsung community heroes” in 2012.
+She has won the Linowes Award for “unsung community heroes” and the DC Department of Corrections George Strawn Volunteer Award.
 Tara oversees all aspects of Free Minds and works with the Board of Directors to fulfill the organization’s mission.

 Kelli Taylor, Co-founder and Book Club Facilitator

 Before co-founding and serving as Executive Director of Free Minds Book Club & Writing Workshop (2002-2010), Kelli worked as a television news and documentary producer.
 She has served as a trained volunteer for Offender Aid and Restoration, mentoring and sharing literature with young inmates at the Arlington County Jail.
-Kelli uses her expertise to develop curriculum, research and locate books that will engage and excite new readers, and lead the weekly book club session at the DC Jail.
-Kelli continues to nurture Free Minds members’ love of reading and writing with frequent letters to our Continuing Support members in federal prisons across the country.
+Kelli uses her expertise to develop curriculum, research and locate books that will engage and excite new readers, and lead the weekly book club sessions at the DC Jail.
+Kelli continues to nurture Free Minds members’ love of reading and writing with frequent letters to our Prison Book Club members in federal prisons across the country.

 Marcus Bullock, Reentry Apprenticeship Trainer